Infinixius/spud/README.md

 You can find it at [https://infinixi.us/spud/](https://infinixi.us/spud/)!

-This is a complete rewrite of the original spud, with many more features, and a much better UI.
+This is a complete rewrite of the original spud from a few years ago, with many more features, and a much better UI.
 If you want to access the original for some reason, you can find it [here](https://infinixi.us/spud/old/index.html).

 ## FAQ